A muon scattering tomography system based on high spatial resolution scintillating detector: Construction and test of super layer

 We evaluated the performance of two encoding schemes by integrating the encoding module into a cosmic ray test system.
-Two prototype detectors, which operated without signal encoding, provided reference cosmic ray triggers and precise incident position information to the module under test.
-As shown in Figure~\ref{fig:Decoding}, the resulting position residual distributions demonstrate that the new high-threshold approach significantly reduces misidentification probability compared to direct decoding.

-\paragraph{Position reconstruction} The charge centroid method reconstructs the intersection point $x_\text{p}$ where the muon track crosses the boundary of the scintillator strip, neglecting the finite gaps between adjacent strips.
-Given the incident angle, this can be transformed into the intercept coordinate at the center of the detection plane $x_\text{c}$, which is described by the following equation:
+Two non-encoding prototype detectors served as a reference, providing triggers and the precise incident position $x_\text{ref}$.
+The position residual was defined as $\Delta x=x_\text{dut}-x_\text{ref}$, where $x_\text{dut}$ is the position measured by the module under test.
+Figure~\ref{fig:Decoding} compares the $\Delta x$ distributions of the two decoding schemes.
+Panel (a), which plots $\Delta x$ against $x_\text{ref}$ for the direct decoding method, shows numerous large outliers indicative of misidentifications.
+These outliers are absent in the corresponding plot for the high-threshold method in panel (b).
+This demonstrates that the new approach effectively eliminates misidentifications, leading to higher spatial resolution —-- an improvement further corroborated by the tighter $\Delta x$ distribution of the new method in panel (c).